Skip to main content

 Cost Optimization

-Scenario: 100 AI requests with 50K tokens of context
+Scenario: 100 agent turns reusing 50K tokens of stable context

 Without caching: